Enterprise Digital Signage Project management – Ten Top Tips

 You’ll also need to consider the types of content you’ll want to play on it to ensure that your software has the correct APIs to support third-party software or app integration.

-Be aware you’ll probably need technical support – especially when you’re just getting used to a new CMS (content management system) – and not all providers offer 24/7 technical support, so this is also something to check before signing up for a license.
+Be aware you’ll probably need technical support – especially when you’re just getting used to a new CMS (content management system) – and not all providers offer 24/7 technical support, so this is also something to check before signing up for a licence.

 7. Set A Realistic Budget For Your Enterprise Digital Signage Project